 Buying Recommendations

-How hard or soft do I lie the best?
+How firm or soft do I lie the best?

-What a company actually needs is the intention to create a good product!
-And for that they need to find or create the appropriate ingredients and assemble them in a meaningful way.
-What then comes out of it is satisfactory; and with enough experience it gets really good.
+First of all, we need the intention to create a good product and then assemble the appropriate ingredients in a meaningful way.
+What then comes out of it is satisfactory; and if you practice it for a long time it gets really good.
+So we simply do that! :-)

 soft or hard beds